Make your smile whole again!

 A bridge may be recommended if you’re missing one or more teeth.
 Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces, resulting in a bad bite.
 The imbalance caused by missing teeth can also lead to gum disease and temporomandibular joint (TMJ) disorders.

-A dental bridge from Parkfield Dental will restore your natural bite and prevent unwanted movement of the adjacent teeth and over eruption of the opposing teeth.
+A dental bridge from Parkfield Dental will restore your natural bite and prevent unwanted movement of the adjacent teeth and over-eruption of the opposing teeth.
 Dental bridges are fixed permanently in place, so you will not need to worry about them sliding around or falling out of your mouth.

 A dental bridge will restore your natural bite and prevent unwanted movement of the adjacent teeth and over eruption of the opposing teeth.
 They are a very desirable alternative to a removable partial denture.

-A Maryland Bonded Bridge is used most commonly to replace front teeth and is usually made from a metal framework with porcelain fused to metal teeth.
+A Maryland bonded bridge is used most commonly to replace front teeth and is usually made from a metal framework with porcelain fused to metal teeth.
 The pontic (the false tooth in the middle of the bridge) is fitted next to the healthy teeth with metal or porcelain wings on both sides of the bridge.
 It is a more conservative option because it doesn’t require reshaping and crowning of the healthy adjacent teeth.

-There are plenty of fantastic benefits when it comes to getting a dental bridge and at Parkfield Dental our friendly dentists like to make sure each and every client knows about their dental treatment procedure but also knows about all the advantages of their cosmetic treatment and how it will improve their overall appearance.
+There are plenty of fantastic benefits when it comes to getting a dental bridge, and at Parkfield Dental, our friendly dentists like to make sure each and every client knows about all the advantages of their cosmetic treatment and how it can improve their overall appearance.

 Below are just a few benefits to undergoing this type of dental procedure: